indusrad/cute/README.md

 ## Container Support

+The highlevel is that we should be able to support:

+ * Native "user session" even when in Flatpak
+ * Podman/Toolbox/Distrobox (See caveat below)
+ * JHBuild (See caveat below)

+I'd certainly love to see support for systemd-nspawn if that is something you're interested in and are aware of the mechanics to make that work.

+## Toolbox/Podman/Distrobox

 Currently `toolbox` knows how to emit the appropriate escape sequence under certain conditions (namely being run on a Fedora host).
 But when the support for this uses new, more generic API in VTE we will switch to that.

+Until then, opening new tabs with the same container will only work if you are on a Fedora host such as Fedora Workstation or Silverblue.

+### JHBuild

-If you use `jhbuild` for GNOME development, you can make that work by adding this to your `.bashrc` to have your jhbuild session persisted between tabs.
+If you use `jhbuild` for GNOME development, you can make that work by adding this to your `.bashrc` to have your jhbuild session persisted between tabs automatically.
+Otherwise you'll need to create a jhbuild tab using the menu item which is less convenient.

 ```sh
 if [ x$UNDER_JHBUILD != x ]; then